-Candidates who hold one or more of the following diplomas, licenses or certificates will be exempted from the above examinations in such of the above subjects as were included in the examination by which such diploma, licence or certificate was obtained, provided a sufficiently high standard was reached, and provided this standard was reached in four or more of the subjects required for Matriculation:
+Candidates who hold one or more of the following diplomas, licenses or certificates will be exempted from the above examinations in such of the above subjects as were included in the examinations by which such diploma, licence or certificate was obtained, provided a sufficiently high standard was reached, and provided this standard was reached in four or more of the subjects required for Matriculation:

-\Students cannot enter the University (except as Special Students) unless they have matriculant standing.
-(See §p.
-16).
+(a) Certificates of Matriculation Examinations taken at recognized Universities;

+Certificates of the Common Examining Board of the Maritime Provinces and Newfoundland;

+(c) Certificate from Accredited Schools.

-- (a) Certificates of Matriculation Examinations taken at recognized Universities; - (b) Certificates of the Common Examining Board of the Maritime Provinces and Newfoundland; - (c) High School Certificates of Grades XI or XII of Nova Scotia, issued by the Department of Education. - (d) Honour Diplomas, or Certificates entitling to a First Class Licence, as issued by Prince of Wales College, or a First Class Licence issued by the Education Department of Prince Edward Island; - (e) Grammar School, or Superior (except in Latin), or First Class Licences of New Brunswick; - (f) Equivalent Licences or Certificates issued by Education Departments of other Provinces; - (g) Certificates similar to the above issued by University or other official examining bodies, when found adequate.
+(d) High School Certificates of Grades XI or XII of Nova Scotia, issued by the Department of Education.

+(e) Honour Diplomas, or Certificates entitling to a First Class Licence, as issued by Prince of Wales College, or a First Class Licence issued by the Education Department of Prince Edward Island;

-If a candidate gets credit for at least four of the eight subjects of Matriculation, either at the Matriculation examinations or on a single certificate, he must complete Matriculation either by examination, or by certificate, or by both before the end of his second year.\
+(f) Grammar School, or Superior (except in Latin), or First Class Licences of New Brunswick;

+(g) Equivalent Licences or Certificates issued by Education Departments of other Provinces;

+(h) Certificates similar to the above issued by University or other official examining bodies, when found adequate.